ihr-digital/theses-completed/README.md

 # theses-completed

-## licence
+## Licence

 This content is licensed under a Creative Commons licence: CC-BY-NC-SA.
-You can re-use this data for non-commercial reasons, with attribution, and provided you share any outputs on a similar licence. https://creativecommons.org/licenses/by-nc-sa/3.0/
+You can re-use this data for non-commercial reasons, with attribution, and provided you share any outputs on a similar licence. https://creativecommons.org/licenses/by-nc-sa/3.0/.

-## summary
+## Summary

 This repository contains data files from British History Online's theses completed volumes
 * *Theses Completed, 1901-1970* https://www.british-history.ac.uk/no-series/theses-1901-70
 * *Theses Completed, 1970-2014* https://www.british-history.ac.uk/no-series/theses-1970-2014

-## what is in this repo
+## What is in this repo
 * ```bho-syntax-1901-1970/```: the BHO XML for the volume on our website, this was rekeyed from print
 * ```bho-syntax-1901-1970/```: the BHO XML for the volume on our website, this was generated from the database output
-* ```database-output-1970-2014/```: theses complete information from the History Online database output as XML
+* ```database-output-1970-2014/```: theses complete information from the History Online database, output as XML
-* ```flat-files-1970-2004/```: files organised as 1 thesis per line to enable grep on any string of interest
+* ```flat-files-1970-2004/```: files organised as 1 thesis per line to enable grep-like tools on any string of interest
-* ```scripts```: two python scripts used to convert the flattened files 1970-2004 into BHO XML, included so users can see how the BHO syntax was created and modify the scripts
+* ```scripts```: two Python scripts used to convert the flattened files 1970-2004 into BHO XML, included so users can see how the BHO syntax was created and modify the scripts

 ## List of categories in the file
 Note that some contain more than one place, eg Europe and Asia.
-We include in both components in such a case.
+On BHO such theses would appear more than once in our listings, preferring ease of finding over ease of counting.

 _Periods_